yyc12345/BallanceBlenderHelper/docs/docs/en/zzq-features.md

 Next is the selection of the camera's rotation angles.
 We offer 8 common used in-game preset angles, corresponding to 4 each for 90 degrees camera and 45 degrees camera.
 Furthermore, if these preset angles do not meet your requirements, you can also set custom angles.

-Finally, there is the selection of camera perspectives, which can be divided into 3 types: Ordinary (standard perspective), Lift (perspective activated by holding the spacebar), and Easter Egg (special Easter Egg perspective).
+Then, there is the selection of camera perspectives, which can be divided into 3 types: Ordinary (standard perspective), Lift (perspective activated by holding the spacebar), and Easter Egg (special Easter Egg perspective).

+Finally, there's the resolution option, where you can choose between Normal (normal game view) and Wide Screen (view after adding the widescreen patch).
+Generally, choosing the normal game view is sufficient; no special configuration is needed for widescreen.
+Furthermore, if this resolution option is not checked, the resolution of the currently selected camera will not be modified.
+Due to the implementation differences between Blender and Virtools cameras, the size of the Blender rendering window will also not be changed.
+For more information on this behavior, please refer to the "Virtools Camera" section on the [Virtools Properties](./virtools-properties.md) page.